 Are you willing to hire a pet sitter or board your pig when you go on vacation?

-Are you willing to consider adding a second guinea pig?
+Are you willing to adopt a second guinea pig?

 Guinea pigs are social animals who do best with the companionship of another pig.
 Preventing a solitary guinea pig from becoming lonely and bored is a tall order, even for someone committed to spending a significant amount of time with their animal every day.